alexpovel/latex-extras-docker/README.md

-# Docker with custom, almost-full TeXLive distributions & custom tools
+# Docker image with custom, almost-full TeXLive distribution & various tools

 [![Docker Pulls](https://img.shields.io/docker/pulls/alexpovel/latex)](https://hub.docker.com/r/alexpovel/latex)

 Serves a lot of needs surrounding LaTeX file generation and handling.
 For the rationale behind the installed Debian packages, see [below](#custom-tools).
-To see how to build the image, see [below](#building).
+To see how to build the image, also see [below](#building).

 ## Quick Intro